-At The Center, we strive to promote the choice, growth, and personal independence outlined in our mission by supporting the full participation of adults with I/DD in community work life.
+At The Center, we strive to promote the choice, growth, and personal independence outlined in our mission by supporting the full participation of adults with intellectual and developmental disabilities (I/DD) in community work life.
 This starts by helping our clients to find meaningful, community-based work that pays a competitive wage and providing them the support and resources necessary to succeed in those roles.

-The Center offers employment programs tailored to the needs of each client to help all of the people we serve to achieve their personal definitions of career success.
+The Center offers employment services tailored to the needs of each client to help all of the people we serve to achieve their personal definitions of career success.

 The Center’s Employment Services Program provides customized employment planning and assistance for individuals with I/DD.
 Our primary goal is to help our clients find success in competitive, integrated employment in areas of their interest.
 We provide guidance through every stage of our clients’ employment journey with services such as:

 - pre-employment training for transition youth